rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 ### Actions

-#### Check If IP is in Address Group
+#### Check Address Group for IP Address

-This action is used to check if a IP address is in an Address Group.
+This action is used to check if an IP address is in an address group.

 ##### Input